-The park which is a cultural heritage featuring in the history, folklore and traditional healing practices for local people, covers the north slopes of the three northern Virunga volcanoes Muhavura, Gahinga and Sabyinyo.
+The park which is a cultural heritage featuring the history, folklore and traditional healing practices of local people, covers the north slopes of the three northern Virunga volcanoes Muhavura, Gahinga and Sabyinyo.
 The park derives its name from “Gahinga” Kinyarwanda word for a pile of volcanic lava stone heaps around which cultivation is carried out.
 “Mgahinga” is named after Mount Gahinga plus the initial of Mount Muhavura.

 Species in Mgahinga Gorilla National Park

 Activities in the National Park

 Each of the three volcanoes can be climbed with a day trip hike.
 Without special mountain equipment.
 Visits are organized to the Garama Cave, near the Park Headquarter in Ntebeko, which is 432m.
 In length and was once inhabited by the pygmies’ population.
 The main attraction is the “Gorilla tracking” to the only one habituated family of mountain gorillas which is not reliable due to its crossing the three countries (Uganda, Rwanda and Congo).
-A number of one day nature walks are available from the gate at Ntebeko (the Sabyinyo Gorge trail and Rugezi Swamp trail), especially for bird watching activities, visit to the Batwa cultural Center and the Golden monkey trekking is now famous.
+A number of one-day nature walks are available from the gate at Ntebeko (the Sabyinyo Gorge trail and Rugezi Swamp trail), especially for bird watching activities, visit the Batwa Cultural Center and the Golden monkey trekking is now famous.